 If you’re looking for a more flexible approach to your studies, why not consider our online study option?

-The LLM International Arbitration will allow you to explore issues surrounding International Arbitration, providing the substantive knowledge needed in order to enhance your practice.
-You will examine international commercial arbitration and international investment arbitration, covering areas such as the legal framework of international commercial arbitration; the jurisdiction of arbitration tribunals and the enforcement of arbitral awards.
+The LLM International Arbitration course will allow you to explore issues surrounding International Arbitration, providing the substantive knowledge needed in order to enhance your practice.

-When you study the LLM International Arbitration with us you will:
+When you study the LLM International Arbitration degree with us you will:

 In addition to a general induction to the programme, there is a two-week induction covering the Key Principles of the English Legal System.
 This is compulsory for non-law students, but also open to students wanting a refresher in the fundamentals of the law of England and Wales.
 This would be useful for any student who has taken a considerable break from legal education.